slicesofcake/slug/README.md

         'replacement' => '_', // Default is -
-        'field' => 'name', // Field to create slug, default is title 'finder' => 'some', // You can build own custom finder method, like findSome, default is built-in list 'present' => true, // Rewrite slug, default is false, was added in 1.1.0 ],
+        'field' => 'name', // Field to create slug, default is title 'finder' => 'some', // You can build own custom finder method, like findSome, default is built-in list 'method' => 'someOther', // You can build own method for create string slug, now default is Text::slug 'present' => true, // Rewrite slug, default is false, was added in 1.1.0 ],
 ]);